Celebrating the stories of women in technology and entrepreneurship in Israel

 Women are underrepresented in tech.

-Only 35% of Israel's tech workers are women.
+One third of Israel's tech workers are women.
 This number is significantly lower for technical roles.

 We pair with accelerators, non-profits, schools, and other organizations to share their stories and help them target more female applicants.